Insights

 Yes, the law allows a one-time transfer of IRA assets to fund an HSA.
 The amount transferred may not exceed the amount of one year’s HSA contribution and individuals must be otherwise eligible to open an HSA.

-• Most importantly, any transfer that takes place counts towards your annual HSA contribution limit (see 2022 & 2023 contribution limits above).
-This means that in the year that you do the transfer, plus the 12 months following the transfer, you must be eligible (i.e., covered by a high-deductible health plan) to contribute into an HSA.
-It would make sense to wait until you have a good idea that you will be eligible for twelve full months of coverage to take full advantage of this one-time opportunity.
+- Most importantly, any transfer that takes place counts toward your annual HSA contribution limit (see 2025 contribution limits above).
+This means that in the year in which you execute the transfer, plus the 12 months following the transfer, you must be eligible (i.e., covered by a high-deductible health plan) to contribute into an HSA.
+It would make sense to wait until you are certain that you will be eligible for 12 full months of coverage to take advantage of this one-time opportunity.
 Remember that if you change jobs, retire, or for any other reason change health plans, you may not be eligible for the entire year.
-Please note – waiting until you are 55 will allow you to take advantage of the extra $1,000 catch-up contribution, giving you more tax savings.
+Please also note: waiting until you are 55 to use your transfer opportunity will allow you to take advantage of the extra $1,000 catch-up contribution, giving you more tax savings.

 Are HSA funds portable?